adobe/experience-platform-dsw-reference/recipes/R/Retail - GradientBoosting/README.md

 ### Video for Training, Scoring and Saving data
 [![Watch the video](../../docs/images/HomePage.png)](https://youtu.be/rur0jkqhvno)
-Make sure to select R as the runtime.
+Make sure to select R as the runtime when running the scenario through the UI.

 # Sample Configuration File
 Sample configuration json to be used with the recipe.
 ```